 Collaboration made simple

 Need to share folders with a client, but want to make sure they don’t edit the original files inside?
-With Dropbox, you can share a view-only link to a file or folder and copy it to an email, text, or chat.
-You can also choose a Dropbox plan that lets you set an expiration date for the link and password protect it.
+With Dropbox file sharing, you can share a view-only link to a file or folder and copy it to an email, text, or chat.
+You can also choose a Dropbox plan that lets you set advanced sharing options, such as a link expiration date and password protection.

-With Dropbox, you can share folders and invite both co-workers and people outside your company.
-Folder permissions allow you to decide whether to let people edit or view the contents.
+With Dropbox, you can share folders and invite both co-workers and specific users outside your company.
+Folder permissions lets you decide whether to let people edit or view the contents.

-Trying to organize your online folders when they live in multiple locations can be an overwhelming and stressful task.
-Dropbox gives you more peace of mind at work with one secure storage space for all your folders and files.
-Know exactly where your work is at all times so you can retrieve and share your folders easily and safely, online or on your desktop.
+Organizing and sharing folders when they live in multiple locations can be an overwhelming and stressful task.
+Dropbox gives you peace of mind with one secure storage space for all your folders and files.
+You’ll always know exactly where your work is so you can retrieve and share your folders easily and safely, whether it’s your desktop or online.

 Dropbox gives you one unified solution that lets you see all of your folders and customize their unique sharing permissions.
-You’ll also receive notifications when someone has viewed, edited, moved, or deleted files or folders with our file activity feature.
-And when you create a showcase, you can keep track of who views, downloads, and comments on the work you share.
+You’ll also automatically receive notifications when someone has viewed, edited, moved, or deleted files or folders with our file activity feature.
+Dropbox folder sharing help you keep track of your team, streamline your work, and be more productive together.

 Creating a shared folder in Dropbox is simple.
-If the folder you want to share already exists, then all you need to do is create a shared link for the folder and then send that link to whomever you’d like to share it with.
+When sharing folders that already exist, all you need to do is create a shared link for the folder and then send that link to whomever you’d like to share it with.
 If the shared folder doesn’t exist, you’ll need to create a new folder in your Dropbox account before you create a shared link.

 For Dropbox Business users wanting to use a team folder, your team’s Dropbox admin will need to create your initial team folder and set up your group’s access permissions.

 Yes, you can control who has access to shared folders in Dropbox.
-Shared links to folders are view only, so you see and download what’s in the folder but can’t edit anything inside it.
-Dropbox Professional and Business users can password protect links, and Business users can also limit shared link access to their team only.
+Shared links to folders have a view-only permission level, so you can see and download what’s in the folder but can’t edit anything inside it.
+Dropbox Professional and Business users can use advanced sharing options like password protection for links, and Business users can also limit shared link access to specific people only.